Why Managing Your Own Income Properties…is Risky Business

 Surprisingly, managing your own income properties is an area where many investor-owners go astray; and can unwittingly ruin what could have been a profitable enterprise.
 Reality checks are critical in the real estate business, and this is an especially important one you should apply sooner than later:

-“Just because you buy and hold, invest and negotiate, wholesale and retail real estate doesn’t make you automatically proficient in property management – or accounting and online marketing for that matter.”
+“Just because you buy and hold, invest and negotiate or wholesale and retail real estate doesn’t make you an expert in property management – or accounting – or online marketing for that matter.”

 The value of support is a lesson entrepreneurs tend to overlook – after all, they’re used to being all things in any situation.
 But in real estate, you don’t want to learn the hard way – that it does, in fact, take a village.
 It may be a small village, but you need one nevertheless.
 Do what you do best, and let others do what they do; your time is valuable, and without backup you’re treading water.